haluvibe/wiki-site/src/docs/admin/groups.md

 ## Rules

 A rule consists of a set of actions a user can perform on a specific set of pages.
+Rules can restrict access to certain paths, on specific sites and locales.

 TODO

 ## Permissions

+A permission allows a user to perform a specific set of actions related to the administration of the wiki.
+Contrary to **Rules** which govern content, **Permissions** are strictly for management rights.

 | Permission      | Description                                                     | Notes                                                          |
 |-----------------|-----------------------------------------------------------------|----------------------------------------------------------------|